XGHouE/brain-tumor-analysis/README.md

 # Brain tumor classification and segmentation, ENGS 106 final project
 ## UNet Segmentation
-Trained for 20 epochs with 32 batch size.
+1 for meningioma, 2 for glioma, 3 for pituitary tumor Trained for 20 epochs with 32 batch size.
 Used the dice coeffecient and dice loss to determine how much do the ground-truth and the predicted masks overlab.
 Training for more epochs is eventually going to lead to more accurate segmentation of the tumors.
 <table>
   <tr>